Bratislava: Sport

+ŠK Slovan Bratislava, founded in 1919, has its home ground at the Tehelné pole stadium and is the only football club from Bratislava playing in the Slovak First Football League. ŠK Slovan is the most successful football club in Slovak history, being the only club from the former Czechoslovakia to win a UEFA competition, the Cup Winners' Cup in 1969.
+FC Petržalka is the oldest of Bratislava's football clubs, founded in 1898, and is based at Stadium FC Petržalka 1898 in Petržalka.
+They became the first Slovak side to win points in the UEFA Champions League group stage when they defeated FC Porto 3–2 in 2005.
+They play in the 2.
+Liga.
+Another known club from the city is FK Inter Bratislava, who won back to back championships in 2000 and 2001.
+Founded in 1945, they have their home ground at Stadium ŠKP Inter Dúbravka in Dúbravka, currently playing in the 3. liga.

-Bratislava is home to three winter sports arenas: Ondrej Nepela Winter Sports Stadium, V. Dzurilla Winter Sports Stadium, and Dúbravka Winter Sports Stadium.
-The HC Slovan Bratislava ice hockey team has represented Bratislava from the 2012–13 season in the Kontinental Hockey League.
-Slovnaft Arena, a part of Ondrej Nepela Winter Sports Stadium, is home to HC Slovan.
-The Ice Hockey World Championships in 1959 and 1992 were played in Bratislava, and the 2011 World Championship were held in Bratislava and Košice, for which a new arena was built.
-The city also played host to the World Championship in 2019.
+Bratislava is home to winter sports arenas including Ondrej Nepela Arena and Vladimír Dzurilla Ice Stadium.
+The HC Slovan Bratislava ice hockey team plays at Ondrej Nepela Arena and represented Bratislava from the 2012–13 season to the 2018–19 season in the Kontinental Hockey League.
+While in Czechoslovakia, Bratislava co-hosted the Ice Hockey World Championships in 1959 and 1992 with Prague.
+Following Slovakia's independence, the city co-hosted the 2011 World Championship and 2019 World Championship with Košice.

 The Čunovo Water Sports Centre is a whitewater slalom and rafting area, close to the Gabčíkovo dam.
 It hosts several international and national canoe and kayak competitions annually.

 In 1966, Bratislava named its new multi-sports stadium after tennis player Ladislav Hecht.

-The National Tennis Centre, which includes Aegon Arena, hosts various cultural, sporting and social events.
+The National Tennis Centre, which includes Peugeot Arena, hosts various cultural, sporting, and social events.
 Several Davis Cup matches have been played there, including the 2005 Davis Cup final.
 The city is represented in the top Slovak leagues in women's and men's basketball, women's handball and volleyball, and men's water polo.
 The Devín–Bratislava National run is the oldest athletic event in Slovakia, and the Bratislava City Marathon has been held annually since 2006.
 A race track is located in Petržalka, where horse racing and dog racing events and dog shows are held regularly.

-Bratislava is also the centre of rugby union in Slovakia.
+Bratislava is also the centre of rugby union in Slovakia and motorcycle speedway previously existed at several venues throughout the city.